Yangzhou fried rice: Ingredients

 The difference between Yangzhou fried rice and ordinary fried rice is that Yangzhou style invariably includes a combination of proteins.
 Rather than using a single protein like shrimp or pork or chicken as the dominant ingredient in fried rice, Yangzhou uses a variety.
-Most commonly used is a combination of pork, shrimp and frequently chicken or duck.
+Most commonly used is a combination of pork and shrimp; roasted or boiled chicken and duck are also found.
 Ordinarily, some of its staple items include: